 The core skill of “thinking in React” hasn’t changed much at all over the years.
 It’s still all about one-way data flow, props, state, and JSX.
 Things like being able to break a design into components are still crucial, as is deciding which components should “own” data and which should merely display it.

 I still advocate for learning pure “vanilla” React before adding on a bunch of libraries.
-(Of course I would, I wrote a book on it, but seriously – it’s so much easier to learn one thing at a time)
+(And of course I would, I created a book + course on it, but seriously – it’s so much easier to learn one thing at a time!)

 Hooks vs Classes: Most new React components use hooks